Codecademy/docs/content/javascript/concepts/sets/sets.md

 ---
 Title: 'Set'
-Description: 'Set is a special object without keys which can only store unique values.'
+Description: 'A set is a special object that stores unique values without a key.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'